Uninen/docker-images/README.md

 Purpose-built images for (audio-related) Python projects.

-These images are based on [RevSys Python Builds](https://github.com/revsys/optimized-python-docker), adding a non-root user and basic dependencies needed for most Django / Python / Node projects.
+These images aremostly based on [RevSys Python Builds](https://github.com/revsys/optimized-python-docker), adding a non-root user and basic dependencies needed for most Django / Python / Node projects.
 The images are designed to be light, yet complete and secure enough **for production**.

 The images are regularly re-built to keep up with security updates.
 Combine with automatically polled image updates in your production (for example with [Traefik](https://traefik.io/) + [Watchtower](https://containrrr.dev/watchtower/)) and you get automatic security updates in production.